hosigi7171-ux/simple-dbms/README.md

 # simple-dbms – Lock Table Implementation

-A minimal educational DBMS storage engine implementing **lock table**.
+A minimal educational DBMS storage engine implementing a thread-safe **lock table**.
+This project implements a record-level lock table that can safely operate in a multi-threaded environment.

 ---